Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 - assembly polishing
 	- use short or long reads
 	- solve indels and substitutions

-### Tools for SM
+### Tools for SMRT
-MinHash Alignment Process
+- MinHash Alignment Process (MHAP)
-(MHAP),PBJelly,Hierarchical Genome-Assembly Process (HGAP), FALCON and HINGE utilize long reads from SMRT platforms.
+- PBJelly,Hierarchical Genome-Assembly Process (HGAP)
+- FALCON
+- HINGE

 for all overlap
 overlap-based procedures such as overlap-layout-consensus (OLC) algorithms